-Front-end loaders can make tractors unstable and subject to side overturns.
+Front-end loaders can make tractors unstable and increase the risk of side overturns.

 - When using a tractor with a front-end loader, use the wide wheel settings and add rear weights as needed. - Travel with the bucket in a low position and at low speeds, especially when turning or traveling on rough and slippery terrain. - Avoid fast starts and stops.